Aakash289/StockSync-Workflow/README.md

 # StockSync-Workflow

-Automated inventory reconciliation and low-stock reordering with a single n8n workflow.
+Automated inventory reconciliation and low-stock reordering with n8n workflow.
 Keeps Shopify (incl.
 Instagram Shop), your POS, and your warehouse DB perfectly in sync—and pings suppliers the moment stock dips below a threshold.

 ✨ What this is